sck4/RManual/Prepare Data for Analysis/README.md

 * Converge multiple questions and choose their latest formulation as the question label
 * Merge different data sources, specifically assessment and social dialogue data

-These steps are not exhaustive, and readers are encouraged to seek additional guidance to supplement this information with statistics or econometrics manuals
+These steps are not exhaustive, we recommend to seek additional guidance to supplement this information with statistics or econometrics manuals and welcome your contribution